About Birmingham and Student Life

 As far as student life goes you would be hard pressed to find anywhere better.
 Birmingham is the largest centre for higher education outside London in the UK, and with just under half of the population under the age of 30, it’s also one of the youngest cities in Europe.
 That means not only are there endless places to study and learn within reach of the city centre, but also that the identity of the city is shaped by students, with all of its biggest attractions designed to appeal to people just like you.

-You could visit one of Brum’s award-winning galleries, catching a film at the Electric, the UK’s oldest cinema or taking a stroll across some of the city’s 14 square miles of green space – whatever your mood, you’ll never be short of something fun to do.
+You could be visiting one of Brum’s award-winning galleries, catching a film at the UK’s oldest cinema or taking a stroll across some of the city’s 14 square miles of green space – whatever your mood, you’ll never be short of something fun to do.
 There are plenty of websites providing details of events and attractions open in the city to tailor around you.
 Visit www.livebrum.co.uk or www.visitbirmingham.com to get started.

 Food and Drink